Rock Wulong Tea 2017

-The rich flavor of and many infusions of Premium Rou Gui make this great choice as an everyday rock wulong tea.
+Rou Gui’s complex flavors and patient delivery of many infusions of make it great choice as an everyday rock wulong tea.

 - Tea Origin

 - Fujian Province

 - Zhou You Shen

 - zhong kai mian (3 slightly open leaves)